xraypy/xraylarch/_sources/xafs/xanes.rst.txt

    coincident.

 The XAS Viewer application helps with each of the tasks, and it is highly recommended that you start with this GUI.
+See :ref:`xasviewer_preedge`.